 He wasn’t the one inventing the triangulation—that was first done centuries ago in Greece, then in China.
 However, he probably was the first who resurrected this knowledge from the Medieval dark ages and applied it to measure the circumference of the Earth.

 Snellius used high spikes of the churches for his triangular calculations.
 He and his students performed 53 triangular measurements in 14 cities of the Netherlands.
 According to his calculations, the circumference of Earth was 38,653 km.
-He slightly miscalculated—the actual one is 40,075 km—but it is still a very impressive result that significantly pushed mapping forward.
+He slightly miscalculated—the actual one is 40,075 km—but it is still a very impressive result that significantly pushed mapping forward, similar to the advancements brought about by modern surveying accessories and GNSS receivers.

 During the 18th and 19th centuries, maps became symbols of power.
 With a proper map, wars could be won, land could be divided because the boundaries could be defined.
 So the maps took another step forward, this time to become more unified and detailed.

 Also, the precision of these maps was slowly increasing.
-Around 1730, an English mathematician John Hadley and an American glazier Thomas Godfrey discovered the sextant.
+Around 1730, an English mathematician John Hadley, and an American glazier Thomas Godfrey discovered the sextant.
 It was a great deal for precise navigation because the sextant allowed the measurement of the angle between the horizon and astronomical objects.
+This technological advancement is analogous to modern surveying equipment, which provides crucial data for detailed and accurate mapping projects today.

 The maps were becoming more of an industry and less of a one-man art kind of a thing.
 Given that, the institutionalization of mapping and cartography was just a matter of time.